gnolang/blog/posts/2023-10-19_dao-moderation-module/README.md

 ### About Teritori

 Teritori is a decentralized Operating System for individuals & communities that allows organizations to communicate and interact in a resilient and transparent way.
-Its core components include the creation of decentralized User Profile for individuals & organizations as well as a dApp Store allowing users to pick their favorite services for daily usage and developers to list their product in order to grow their user base.
-Finally, Teritori backbone, its P2P messenger application that will enable users to create resilient token-gated groups in a click will even allow non crypto-native users to get onboard as this feature doesn't even require a wallet connection to get started.
+Its core components include the creation of a decentralized User Profile for individuals & organizations as well as a dApp Store allowing users to pick their favorite services for daily usage and developers to list their product in order to grow their user base.
+Finally, Teritori backbone, its P2P messenger application that will enable users to create resilient token-gated groups in a click will even allow non-crypto-native users to get onboard as this feature doesn't even require a wallet connection to get started.

 ### Teritori <> Gno.land